lwsrbrts/Nginx-Autoindex/README.md

 }
 ```

-Note that I did say this was using an unmodified nginx container (literally `nginx:latest`) but volume mounting `nginx.conf` and `default.conf` files to it.
+Note that I did say this was using an unmodified nginx container (literally `nginx:latest`) but volume mounting `nginx.conf`, `default.conf` and, obviously, `autoindex.xslt` files to it.

 The only modification I added to `nginx.conf` was to add this line to enable the XSLT module:

 ```
 load_module modules/ngx_http_xslt_filter_module.so;
 ```

+In terms of how this works with a container, clearly the container needs to be able to access the locations defined in the `default.conf` as the nginx user with rights to do the actions you expect WebDAV to do.
+To allow this, you would need to create folders _on the host_ which you will pass through to the container as volume mounts.
+These folders will need to be `chown`ed _on the host_ to the ID of the user in the container, which is `101`.

 ## ⚠️⚠️ Warning ⚠️⚠️
 I modified the XSLT code to stop the browser downloading any file name that was clicked.
 This wasn't a feature I wanted on my implementation.
 To add this back in, you'll need to modify the XSLT to add the HTML `download=` attribute back in to the `<a href=...>` link tag of files.